+To further explore the potential of next-generation observations, we generate mock cosmic shear data for upcoming surveys, including the Vera C. Rubin Observatory (formerly known as the Large Synoptic Survey Telescope, LSST)~\cite{LSSTScience:2009jmu}, and the China Space Station Telescope (CSST)~\cite{Gong:2019yxt}.
+Our results demonstrate that with the improved sensitivity of these future surveys, the favored interaction region will either be robustly confirmed or excluded.

 The paper is organized as follows.
-In \cref{sec:model}, we briefly discuss how $\nu$DM interactions are modeled in our study.
-Our treatment of the weak lensing data is described in \cref{sec:weaklensing}, while other aspects of our methodology are discussed in \cref{sec:methodology}. \Cref{sec:results} is devoted to presenting the results of our study.
-We conclude in \cref{sec:conclusions}.
-The impact of $\nu$DM interactions on the matter power spectrum beyond the constant cross-section and for suppressed abundance of interacting DM is discussed in \cref{app:matterpowerspectra}.
-We show supplementary triangle plots in \cref{app:figures}.
+In \cref{sec:model}, we briefly discuss how $\nu$DM interactions are modeled in our study. \Cref{sec:results} is devoted to presenting the results of our study, and we conclude in \cref{sec:conclusion}. \Cref{sec:data} discusses the implementation of the cosmological datasets in the analysis.
+The Supplementary Figure 1 analyzes the expected impact of $\nu$DM scatterings on the matter power spectrum beyond our main assumptions and presents our treatment of the weak lensing data.